 - Only administrators can change the owner of the Server item.
 Note: Enter the exact name.
 No spell checking is done.
 Note: Only the new owner (and administrators) can change permissions from then on. - 2.
-Grant access rights to you here. - If you want to set group permissions, click here to open the "Group Permissions" dialog. - 4.
-Each checkmark grants a right to "other" users that are not in one of the groups.
+Grant access rights to you here. - If you want to set group or individual user permissions, click here to open the "Group and Users Permissions" dialog. - Each checkmark grants a right to "other" users that are not in one of the groups.

-Add group permissions in this dialog:
+Add group or user permissions in this dialog:

 - 1. Enter the name of the group you want to grant access rights.
-Note: Enter the exact name, no spell checking is done. - Each checkmark grants the corresponding right to all users of the group.
+Note: Enter the exact name, no spell checking is done. - Each checkmark grants the corresponding right to all users of the group. - 3.
+Switch between group and individual user permissions.